 The project budget is normally written for a total of no more than $3,500.
 In exceptional cases, the committee will consider awards that exceed the usual maximum.
 If more than $3,500 is requested, the budget justification must clearly explain why the additional funding is necessary.
 In order to fund as many proposals as possible, the committee may choose to provide less funding than the total requested, regardless of amount.
 For this reason and because the committee cannot have specific knowledge of the practical requirements of each proposed project, it is incumbent on the applicant to provide a compelling justification of his or her budget.
 The justification should list the budget items in order of funding priority.
 This justification should clearly inform the committee of any specific budget cuts that would prevent the project from being undertaken.

 - If project costs exceed the grant award, the excess costs are the sole responsibility of the grant recipient.

-- A final report, reflecting the final outcome of the project, is due within thirty days after the conclusion of the grant period.
-All final reports are kept on file in the Office of the Vice Provost for Faculty Affairs and consulted by the committee at the time of future grant applications to the committee.
-(A poor record of compliance will negatively impact an applicant’s prospect for future funding.)
+- All faculty development and research grants commence upon the grantee's receipt of written notification by the Provost and must conclude no later than July 31 of the fiscal year in which the grant was awarded.
+Grant related expenses must be incurred on or before July 31.
+Incurred means that goods or services were received on or before July 31.
+Reimbursement requests must be submitted on or before July 31.
+A final report, reflecting the final outcome of the project, is due within thirty days after the conclusion of the grant period.
+All final reports are kept on file in the Office of the Vice Provost of Academic Affairs and consulted by the committee at the time of future grant applications to the committee.
+(A poor record of compliance with this reporting requirement will negatively impact an applicant’s prospect for future funding.)

 - All funded applications will be posted to the password-protected Center for Faculty Innovation intranet unless the award recipient specifically requests otherwise.